 Increased Flood Risk

-West Yorkshire has been subject to severe flooding, which has caused devastation to livelihoods and homes.
+Yorkshire has been subject to severe flooding, which has caused devastation to livelihoods and homes.
 The Boxing Day 2015 floods alone cost the region £170 million, with some businesses unable to reopen, whilst others can no longer find insurance cover due to the risk of such events recurring.
-Ilkley was completely cut off as roads became impassible and Wharfedale became partly submerged.
+Areas of Calderdale, Wharfedale and Airedale became submerged, cutting off whole communities, damaging infrastructure and impacting on trade.

-Blanket bog which has been degraded as a result of heather burning, a process used by gamekeepers to increase red grouse numbers for guns, is one contributor to flooding.
-Local conservationists have express that Ilkley Moor could be “vital” in mitigating future flood risk.
+Blanket bog which has been degraded as a result of heather burning and draining – a process used by gamekeepers to increase red grouse numbers for guns, which is one contributor to flooding.
+Restoring the uplands is vital to mitigating future flood risk.

 Landslides have blocked vital transport infrastructure, making major transport routes such as the A59 between Harrogate and Skipton impassible.
 This has resulted in hauliers and other businesses reliant on these routes having to divert deliveries, increasing costs to their companies and local authorities having to shell out on repairs.

 Habitat degraded through grouse moor management is one key factor contributing to landslips such as the one above.

 Millions of pounds of public subsidies are awarded to grouse shooting estates and their agents across Yorkshire each year to finance harmful management methods.
 Furthermore, grouse shooting estates exploit tax exemptions for sporting enterprises in order to escape paying VAT.